mikano-tot/PQ2_MC_Name_Patch/README.md

 Note: It is suggested the player still enter the first names patched here, as they will be displayed in the save/load screen.

 To report any bugs or issues about names incorrectly appearing where they shouldn't, just open an issue on github and we can hopefully get it fixed.

-As of version 1.2, this patch also has a mod.cpk patch bundled in!
-Simply create your own custom mod.cpk and place it in the romfs directory for easy mod loading and testing!

-sd:/luma/titles/00040000001D7100/romfs/mod.cpk

 Credits: